rsanchezgarc/micrograph_cleaner_em/README.md

 ## USAGE

 MicrographCleaner employs an U-net-based deep learning model to segmentate micrographs into good regions and bad regions.
 Thus, it is mainly used as a post-processing step after particle picking in which coordinates selected in high contrast artefacts, such as carbon, will be ruled out.
 Additionally, it can be employed to generate binary masks so that particle pickers can be prevented from considering problematic regions.
-Thus, micrograph_cleaner employs as a mandatory argument a(some) micrograph(s) fileneame(s) and the particle size in pixels.
+Thus, micrograph_cleaner employs as a mandatory argument a(some) micrograph(s) fileneame(s) and the particle size in pixels (with respect input mics).
 Additionally it can recive as input:

 1) A directory where picked coordinates are located and another directory where scored/cleaned coordiantes will be saved.
 Coordinates will be saved in pos format or plain text (columns whith header colnames x and y) are located.
 There must be one different coordinates file for each micrograph named as the micrograph and the output coordiantes will preserve the naming.